syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-document-in-Blazor.md

 {% endtabs %}

-By executing the program, you will get the output following output in the browser
+By executing the program, you will get the following output in the browser

 ![Blazor Server-side browser output](Create_PDF_Blazor/Blazor_browser_output.png)